Teradata/r-driver/README.md

 <a name="ChangeLog"></a>

 ### Change Log

+`17.20.0.6` - September 19, 2022
+* Build DLL and shared library with Go 1.18.6
+* Change package to opt out of StagedInstall

 `17.20.0.5` - September 15, 2022
 * Additional changes for GOSQL-119 avoid nil pointer dereference for FastExport CSV error